Great national debate: the contribution of the French Entrepreneurs who are active internationally

 The draft reform lowering corporation tax to 25% will also improve France’s appeal;

-The transformation of the ISF (wealth tax) into IFI (wealth tax on real estate) has helped to restore the competitiveness of the French tax system.
+The transformation of the ISF (wealth tax) into IFI (wealth tax on real estate) has helped restore the competitiveness of the French tax system.

 Administration: